 Amazon Kinesis Storm Spout is a pre-built library that helps you easily integrate Amazon Kinesis with Apache Storm.
 The current version of Amazon Kinesis Storm Spout fetches data from Amazon Kinesis stream and emits it as tuples.
 You will add the spout to your Storm topology to leverage Amazon Kinesis as a reliable, scalable, stream capture, storage, and replay service.

 Q: What programming language are Amazon Kinesis Client Library (KCL), Amazon Kinesis Connector Library, and Amazon Kinesis Storm Spout available in?

-Amazon Kinesis Client Library (KCL) is currently available in Java, Python, Ruby, and Node.js.
+Amazon Kinesis Client Library (KCL) is currently available in Java, Python, Ruby, Node.js, and .NET.
 Amazon Kinesis Connector Library and Amazon Kinesis Storm Spout are currently available in Java.
 We are looking to add support for other programming languages.

 Q: Do I have to use Amazon Kinesis Client Library (KCL) for my Amazon Kinesis Application?

 No, you can also use Amazon Kinesis API to build your Amazon Kinesis Application.
 However, we recommend using Amazon Kinesis Client Library (KCL) for Java | Python | Ruby | Node.js | .NET if applicable because it performs heavy-lifting tasks associated with distributed stream processing, making it more productive to develop applications.

 Q: How does Amazon Kinesis Client Library (KCL) interact with an Amazon Kinesis Application?